 The Emergency Imaging Fellowship at OHSU is a non-ACGME fellowship program.
 Candidates must be board-certified or board-eligible radiologists.
 Candidates must also be eligible for an unrestricted Oregon State Medical License prior to beginning the fellowship.
 Candidates for fellowship are selected through individual applications, not through the National Residency Matching Program (NRMP).

-For additional information, questions, or sending completed application packets, contact Audrey Walsh.
+For questions, please contact administrative coordinator Audrey Walsh.

 Working in Portland, Oregon

 OHSU’s first strategic goal is to be diverse in people and ideas and is integrated into our institution’s core values.
 We recognize OHSU’s services are enhanced by hiring people from diverse backgrounds.
 Diversity maximizes our true potential for creativity, innovation, quality patient care, educational excellence, and outstanding service.
 Learn more about diversity, equity, and inclusion at OHSU.

 Foreign applicants must be legally able to work in the U.S. or eligible to obtain work authorization.
 Initial and extension J-1 Visas are considered in very rare circumstances.
 All non-ACGME fellowship candidates must be eligible for H-1B visas, which includes successful completion of all USMLEs.